Lomond still

 Cunningham of Hiram Walker.
 It is used for batch distillation like a pot still, but has three perforated plates which can be cooled independently, controlling the reflux through the apparatus in a manner similar to coffey stills.
 This allows the distiller to produce different kinds of whisky in the same still.
-Lomond stills were installed at the Loch Lomond distillery for which it was initially designed, and the Glenburgie, Miltonduff, Inverleven and Scapa distilleries.
+Lomond stills, despite their name, have never been used at the Loch Lomond distillery only at the Hiram Walker Glenburgie, Miltonduff, Inverleven and Scapa distilleries.
+(Loch Lomond uses a straight necked pot still design).
 For a time, the only remaining Lomond still was in the Scapa distillery, where it is used as a wash still, in combination with a traditional pot still.
-In 2010, Bruichladdich distillery installed the original still salvaged from the demolished Inverleven distillery.
+In 2010, Bruichladdich distillery installed the original still salvaged from the demolished Inverleven distillery as a gin still.
 In 2015 new Lomond stills were installed at InchDairnie distillery.

 Loch Lomond Distillery has Lomond Stills installed, though it is unknown how long they have been there.